Need Help?

 Need professional advice for your consent to let with Mortgage Express?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
+There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-Omitting to advise your co-owner of your intention to let could result in them taking legal action against you.
+Omitting to advise your co-owner of your intention to let could result in them commencing legal proceedings against you.
 Be sure to obtain their consent in writing.